-Psychology uses several ‘theoretical approaches’ to explain human behaviour, in much the same way a Physicist might use theories of ‘gravity’ or the ‘big bang’ to explain the universe Psychologists use ‘Psychodynamic’ theory or ‘Behaviourist’ theory (amongst others) to explain human behaviour.
+Psychology uses several ‘theoretical approaches’ to explain human behaviour.
+In much the same way a Physicist might use theories of ‘gravity’ or the ‘big bang’ to explain the behaviour of the universe Psychologists use ‘Psychodynamic’ theory or ‘Behaviourist’ theory (amongst others) to explain human behaviour.
 You will learn how to describe, apply and evaluate the key theoretical approaches as you progress through the subject.

-The textbook we use is published by ‘Illuminate Publishing’ ‘AQA Psychology For A-level Year 1 and AS’ and ‘AQA Psychology For A-level Year 2’ – these are easy to recognize as they have a picture of a girl with Green hair on the year 1 and Pink hair on the Year 2 book.
-I wouldn’t suggest buying these yet though as I’ve been told that they are publishing new editions in summer that we would use for next year!
+The textbooks we use are both published by ‘Illuminate Publishing’ and are called “AQA Psychology For A-level Year 1 and AS” and “AQA Psychology For A-level Year 2” – these are easy to recognize as they have a picture of a girl with Green hair on the year 1 and Pink hair on the Year 2 book – you should buy the 2nd Editions of these for use in class.

-I’ve attached a couple of websites (below) to have a look at for background reading around the topics:-
+The websites below will be useful to have a look at for background reading around the topics:-

 Films I’d suggest are